Why join Epworth choir?

 When can I start?

-This week!
-You are more than welcome to start any time during term time.
-The best thing is to just try us out one Wednesday evening and see how you get on.
+You are more than welcome to start any time during term time. the best thing is to just try us out one Wednesday evening and see how you get on.
 You’ll need to contact us (details below) and we will let you know how the details you’ll need to join us in person or online.

 If you decide to stay in the choir long-term, there is a per-term charge made to all choir members which covers the costs of our rehearsal venue, our professional musical director and accompanist and other sundry running costs.
 The fee is currently £60 per term for those attending in person and £30 per term for those attending on Zoom.